 Apart from this traditional permission concept for file system objects, you can also use access control lists (ACLs) with Konqueror.
 With ACLs, permissions can be defined more flexibly than the traditional permission concept allows.
 They allow assigning permissions to individual users or groups even if these do not correspond to the original owner or the owning group.
-For more in-depth information about ACLs, refer to Chapter 17, Access Control Lists in Linux (†Reference).
+For more in-depth information about ACLs, refer to the Reference.